 The Big Seaweed Search guide includes instructions on how to take part and an identification guide for the 14 seaweeds we are asking you to record.
-There is also a standard recording form where you can write down your observations and other important information about your survey site.
+There is also a recording form where you can write down your observations and other important information about your survey site.
+You can download and print your own guide and recording form from these links:

 The Natural History Museum and Marine Conservation Society are committed to open access and open science - an approach which maximises the use and impact of the environmental observations you collect.